vitaliy-bobrov/metalsmith-blog-source/source/blog/native-share-for-mobile-chrome.md

 And the last stage -- we need to add JavaScript code to call share in the browser that supports Web Share API and alternative variant to other users.

 ### Share function
 This function will get an object with 3 possible properties needed for sharing: title, text, url.
-Note that one -- text or url must be passed to `navigator.share` method, as well as both of them.
+Note that one -- text or url must be passed to `navigator.share` method or both of them.
 All properties must be a string.
 Share returns `Promise` and you could handle success and error results with `then` and/or `catch` methods.

 Success callback can be used to notify and thank the user for sharing, sending data to analytics and so on.![Thank you for share message](/images/posts/native-share-for-mobile-chrome/img/thanks.jpg)